 The school's telephone may be used only with permission of staff.
+Students are not permitted to use cellular telephones in class without the express permission of a member of the staff.

 Threat Assessment and Response

 The board of education is committed to providing a safe environment for members of the school community.
 Students, staff and patrons are urged to immediately report any statements or behavior that makes the observer fearful or uncomfortable about the safety of the school environment.